4 San

 per floor

-including the core and two story balcony areas.
+including the core and the two story balcony area.
 The

 layout - one of many possible - three bedrooms, two